 General workhop info

-REGISTRATION IS CLOSED
+REGISTRATION IS NOW CLOSED

 Subscribe to my Newsletter for info on upcoming workshops.